xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Databases/WorkingWith.md

 Changing the database might be disallowed in some contexts, for example server-side actions (including Foxx).

-When performing this command from arangosh, the current credentials (username and password) will be re-used.
+When performing this command from avocadosh, the current credentials (username and password) will be re-used.
 These credentials might not be valid to connect to the database specified by *name*.
 Additionally, the database only be accessed from certain endpoints only.
 In this case, switching the